cpcdoy/cpcdoy.github.io/content/articles/others/tp-4.md

 </notequote>

 We'll use the [Pixel Shuffle](https://arxiv.org/abs/1609.05158) to demonstrate how to read a paper effectively.
-Which you've already look at (in theory :D).
+Which you've already looked at from the previous practical work (in theory 😀).

 The worst strategy for reading a paper is to read it linearly like a book, from first word to last word!
 It can seem counter-intuitive at the beginning but you'll soon realize that papers aren't a story to follow, but actually each part of the paper can answer multiple questions you have in the order you want.